As a UEA postgraduate student, you’ll be joining an institution that offers students an inspiring and engaging research environment to thrive in.

 - Health services research and primary care

 Find out more on the Norwich Medical School webpages.

 - Cells and tissues: biomedicine, cancer biology, cardiovascular biology, molecular genetics, musculoskeletal biology, molecular pharmacology, developmental and stem cell biology

-- Molecular microbiology: biochemistry, physiology, ecology, cell and developmental biology, elemental cycle, environmental microbiology, discovery of novel antimicrobial agents
+- Molecular microbiology: biochemistry, physiology, ecology, cell and developmental biology, elemental cycle, environmental microbiology, discovery of novel antimicrobial agents, synthetic biology

-- Organisms and the environment: biodiversity, conservation, behavioural ecology, evolutionary ecology, evolutionary biology, macroecology, molecular ecology, molecular evolution, population biology
+- Organisms and the environment: biodiversity, conservation, behavioural ecology, evolutionary ecology, evolutionary biology, macroecology, molecular ecology, population biology, genetics, biogerontology

 Find out more on the Biological Sciences webpages.

 - Chemistry of Materials and Catalysis: Organic and inorganic synthesis; organic mechanisms; medicinal chemistry; novel catalyst development; chemical analysis; organometallics and coordination complexes; liquid crystals, supramolecular assemblies; nanomaterials; Polymer synthesis and characterisation; microplastics.